 Miters and Bevels

 Regardless of brands, a good table and band saw can cut miters and bevels very well.
-However, if you want more convenience, we still recommend using table saw options as these tools have adjustable blades.
+However, if you want more convenience, I still recommend using table saw options as these tools have adjustable blades.

 Thanks to this, you won’t need to adjust the material itself to get the angle you want.